fizzac/marvel-app/README.md

     *Test Behavior: App opens, tap on search bar, valid Comic ID inputted to the search bar, search button pressed, comic information displays on screen, scroll down the page, scroll up the page - end of test
 2. testInvalidID - testing app with invalid comic ID **Test Behavior: App opens, tap on search bar, invalid Comic ID inputted to the search bar, search button pressed, alert displayed to user with message "You provided an invalid comic ID.
 Please try again," no other display on screen, alert dismissed - end of test*
-3. testNoID - tesing app with no comic ID inputted by user **Test Behavior: App opens, tap on search bar, invalid Comic ID inputted to the search bar, search button pressed, alert displayed to user with message "You forgot to provide a comic ID.
+3. testNoID - testing app with no comic ID inputted by user **Test Behavior: App opens, tap on search bar, invalid Comic ID inputted to the search bar, search button pressed, alert displayed to user with message "You forgot to provide a comic ID.
 Please try again," no other display on screen, alert dismissed - end of test*

 ## How to Use